missystem/crypto_learning_sys/README.md

 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction5.png" alt="" /></a><br/>
 6. After input the numbers, click [Go!], and we will check if your numbers are usable or not
 <a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction7.png" alt="" /></a><br/>
-	- If your number is not valid, we will popup small hint
+	- If your number is not valid, a hint will popup to show which number is having problem
 	<a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/error1.png" alt="" /></a><br/>
 	- Else, next section (Encryption section) will show up
 	<a href="https://crypto-learning-sys.herokuapp.com" class="image"><img src="images/instruction8.png" alt="" /></a><br/>